mhguo1/TRAPD/README.md

 **0) Pre-processing:**
-There are several pre-processing steps that are necessary before running TRAPD: 1) Separating multi-allelic variants, 2) left-aligning indels, 3) annotating your vcf.
+There are several pre-processing steps that are necessary before running TRAPD: 1) Separating multi-allelic variants, 2) left-aligning indels, 3) annotating your vcf, 4) creating a read depth filter.
 Below, we provide several sample command lines for performing these steps:

 	0.1-0.2) Separating multi-allelics and left-aligning indels:
 	There are several ways to do this.
 Please see https://genome.sph.umich.edu/wiki/Variant_Normalization for additional details on this issue.
 We use Bcftools to accomplish these two steps: